stashed/stash/docs/guides/backup.md

 # Backup Volumes using Stash

-This tutorial will show you how to use Stash to backup a Kubernetes volume.
+This tutorial will show you how to use Stash to back up a Kubernetes volume.
 Here, we are going to backup the `/source/data` folder of a busybox pod into a [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) volume.
 NFS volume is configured as a [Local](/docs/guides/backends/local.md) bakend of Stash.

 ## Before You Begin